Finance Agent v2

 Where Models Stand

-The retrieval-and-summarization categories cluster at the top: Earnings Analysis, General Quantitative, and General Qualitative all clear 70%.
+The retrieval and summarization categories cluster at the top: Earnings Analysis, General Quantitative, and General Qualitative all clear 70%.
 Disclosure Analysis and Market Analysis sit in the mid-60s.
 Adjustments and Comparables drop into the 45-50% band as cross-document reconciliation gets harder.
 Financial Modeling and Precedents collapse to the low 20s, where multi-step synthesis and chained arithmetic break down.

 The radar graph shows the per-model breakdown of tool calls across the six tools.